 The show depended on RAF Team allocations

-As last year, the third running of this free seaside airshow, was conditional on being awarded displays by the RAF.
+As in 2016, the third running of this free seaside airshow in 2017, was conditional on being awarded displays by the RAF.
 Displays by the Red Arrows and the Typhoon were awarded and so the airshow did go ahead.

 Other displays included the Wildcats, Terry Martin's Westland Wasp, the Kent Spitfire and Hurricane, Strikemaster and the Aerosparx Twilight Display.
 It was hoped that the Sea Vixen would also display, but 'Foxy Lady' was damaged during a wheels-up landing on return from a display at Duxford and is not expected to return to flight before 2019.

 On the ground, attractions included static aircraft, the 'Trench' experience with a converted 40ft container featuring the sights and sounds of a Great War trench, live music and the usual trade stalls on the lawns either side of the bandstand and on the sea side of Central Parade.

 |Aerosparx daylight and twilight displays (half an hour after dusk - with pyrotechnics)|

 |Justyn Gorman Extra 300|

 |Great War Display Team (up to 10 WW1-era aircraft)|

 |Boeing Stearman (TG Aviation, flown by Sue Girdler)|

 New to the airshow circuit in 2015, a repeat of this free seaside airshow in 2016 was conditional on being awarded a display by the Red Arrows.
 The Red Arrows did confirm and so the show did go on.